-- 70 Patient-reported outcomes (PROs) are defined as "any report of the status of a patient's (or person's) - 71 health condition, health behavior, or experience with healthcare that comes directly from the patient, - 72 without interpretation of the patient's response by a clinician or anyone else."
-15 "PRO" has become an - 73 international term of art; the word "patient" is intended to be inclusive of all persons, including patients, - families, caregivers, and consumers more broadly.
-It is intended as well to cover all persons receiving - 75 supportive services, such as those with disabilities.
-Key PRO domains include: - Health-related quality of life including functional status; - Symptoms and symptom burden; - Experience with care; and - Health-related behaviors. - 80 Various tools (e.g., instruments, scales, single-item measures) that enable researchers, administrators, - 81 or others to assess patient-reported health status for physical, mental, and social well-being are referred - 82 to as PRO measures (PROMs).
-To include PROs more systematically as an essential component of - assessing the quality of care or services provided, and as part of accountability programs such a value- - 84 based purchasing or public reporting, distinguishing between PROMs (i.e., tools) and aggregate-level - 85 performance measures is important. - 86 A PRO-based performance measure (or PRO-PM) is based on PRO data aggregated for an entity deemed - 87 as accountable for the quality of care or services delivered.
-Such entities can include (but would not be - 88 limited to) supportive services providers, hospitals, physician practices, or accountable care - 89 organizations (ACOs).
-NQF endorses performance measures (PRO-PMs) for purposes of performance - 90 improvement and accountability; NQF does not endorse the tools (PROMs)to measure PROs.
-Table 1 - 91 illustrates the distinctions among PRO, PROM, and PRO-PM.
-Full definitions are in the glossary (see - 92 Appendix A).
+Patient-reported outcomes (PROs) are defined as "any report of the status of a patient's (or person's) health condition, health behavior, or experience with healthcare that comes directly from the patient, without interpretation of the patient's response by a clinician or anyone else."
+PRO" has become an international term of art; the word "patient" is intended to be inclusive of all persons, including patients, families, caregivers, and consumers more broadly.
+It is intended as well to cover all persons receiving support services, such as those with disabilities.
+Key PRO domains include:

+- Health-related quality of life (including functional status); - Symptoms and symptom burden (e.g. pain, fatigue); - Experience with care; and - Health behaviors (e.g., smoking, diet, exercise).

+Various tools (e.g., instruments, scales, single-item measures) that enable researchers, administrators, or others to assess patient-reported health status for physical, mental, and social well-being are referred to as PRO measures (PROMs).
+In order to include PROs more systematically as an essential component of assessing the quality of care or services provided, and as part of accountability programs such a value-based purchasing or public reporting, it is necessary to distinguish between PROMs (i.e., tools) and aggregate-level performance measures.

+A PRO-based performance measure (PRO-PM) is based on PRO data aggregated for an entity deemed as accountable for the quality of care or services delivered.
+Such entities can include (but would not be limited to) long-term support services providers, hospitals, physician practices, or accountable care organizations (ACOs).
+NQF endorses PRO-PMs for purposes of performance improvement and accountability; NQF does not endorse the PROMs alone.
+However, the specific PROM(s) used in a PRO-PM will be identified in the detailed measure specifications to ensure standardization and comparability of performance results.
+Table 1 illustrates the distinctions among PRO, PROM, and PRO-PM.
+Full definitions are in the glossary (see Appendix A).

-93 Table 1.
+Table 1.
 Distinctions among PRO, PROM, and PRO-PM: Two Examples

-Concept Patients With Clinical Depression Persons with Intellectual or Developmental Disabilities PRO Symptom: depression Functional Status-Role: (patient-reported employment outcome) PROM PHQ-9©, a standardized tool to assess Single-item measure on National (instrument, tool, depression Core Indicators Consumer Survey: single-item measure) Do you have a job in the community?
-PRO-PM Percentage of patients with diagnosis of The proportion of people with (PRO-based major depression or dysthymia and initial intellectual or developmental performance PHQ-9 score >9 with a follow-up PHQ-9 disabilities who have a job in the measure) score <5 at 6 months (NQF #0711) community
+Concept Patients With Clinical Depression Persons with Intellectual or Developmental Disabilities PRO (patient-reported outcome) Symptom: depression Functional Status-Role: employment PROM (instrument, tool, single-item measure) PHQ-9©, a standardized tool to assess depression Single-item measure on National Core Indicators Consumer Survey: Do you have a job in the community?
+PRO-PM (PRO-based performance measure) Percentage of patients with diagnosis of major depression or dysthymia and initial PHQ-9 score >9 with a follow-up PHQ-9 score <5 at 6 months (NQF #0711) The proportion of people with intellectual or developmental disabilities who have a job in the community